This blog will tell you what an API and API call are, how API call limits work in Intrinio's data plans, and how API

 Developers will notice that the JSON return of their API call includes the item "api_call_credits."
 This number will usually be one, but with API calls that include multiple items, or multiple tickers, it can go up to 150.

-API and Excel users can track their usage in their accounts for any of the data feeds they are subscribed to.
+API users can track their usage in their accounts for any of the data feeds they are subscribed to.

 If you're new to Intrinio, request a consultation to get started!